Sydney’s first non-invasive prenatal test offering 99% accuracy

 - Abnormal first trimester screening

-Please note that the test is not suitable for women who are carrying more than one baby (twins or triplets), surrogates, women who have used an egg donor or embryos, or have received a bone marrow transplant.
-The test is also unsuitable for women whose pregnancy has resulted from a consanguineous relationship
+Please note that the test is also suitable for women who are carrying more than one baby (twins), surrogates, women who have used an egg donor or embryos, or have received a bone marrow transplant.
+Twin zygosity is tested and reported.
+The test is unsuitable for women whose pregnancy has resulted from a consanguineous relationship.

 How does Panorama NIPT screening work?